AI

 I pointed out that the Net had

-lots of complaints about the Hash key problem going back at lest
+lots of complaints about the Hash key problem going back at least

 to March 2024 and to please add this to his message to the technical